RED AT NIGHT (Dragons of Tarakona #3)

 Tropes: This enemies to lovers romance also contains elements of the alpha male trope, the alpha female trope, a kidnapping, and the protector trope.

 Note: This book is part of the Magic, New Mexico Kindle World.
 It stands alone but is preceded by SILVER BOUND and SILVER UNLEASHED by me and DB Sieders (who wrote RED IN THE MORNING too).
-The order of this subset of stories is:
+The order of these stories is:

 “Just leave him behind.
 He’s not worth it.”